gt-crnch-rg/riscv-tutorial-dac-21/README.md

 **Description:**

 This is an in-person workshop hosted at DAC-54.
+The tutorial information can be found on the [official DAC page](https://58dac.conference-program.com/presentation/?id=TUT101&sess=sess326).

 ## Date: 2021-12-18 (10:30 AM - 12:00 PM PST)
+## Location: Room 3000, Moscone Center

 ## Organizers/Speakers: